 To me, there’s something heartening to hear that ‘man’s best friend’ is helping ‘the blonde bombshell’ and I imagine that someday the story of these two furry friends will make the Mullet Peninsula and the Great Yellow Bumblebee even more famous to come in time.

 With persistence, Niamh has managed to locate four nests, all in earthen stone walls on the Termoncarragh Birdwatch Ireland reserve.

 Already Niamh Phelan has had a positive reception from many farmers she has contacted in the area.
 They are delighted to learn that Ireland’s rarest bumblebee is on their land and needs their help, ardently keen to adjust their grass cutting regimes without further delay.

 This is why it is often said that the farmer is the guardian of the countryside.
 Pride in one’s place in action once again.

-crucial information on future actions which will help secure the future of the GYB
+Future actions that will help secure the future of the GYB:

 - A full habitat study of the peninsula and other nearby areas of Machair outside of the Mullet, surveyed for other potential suitable areas

 - Funding for harvesting and dissemination of ‘green hay’ and seed mixes, especially for red clover and common knapweed to create forage habitat on farmland within appropriate areas

 - Adoption of ‘Don’t mow, let it grow’ pollinator highways along roads and walking trails in priority areas